3RUN/RetroAcknex/README.md

 https://youtu.be/UIzDkqpYXgw

 CREDITS:

+- NES palette color and dither created by Coldberg.
+Original can be found here: https://www.shadertoy.com/view/MdfXDH
 - Prete aka Priest for creating those awesome lens-flare effects and lens flare images (which may not be distributed commercially).
 - Txesmi (forum member) thank you for helping me out with shaders!
 This whole shader pipeline 95% based on his work.
 - Kartoffel thank you for the simple effect that darkens a surface if you look at it at an angle.